rahsunk/61040-portfolio/assignments/assignment1/evidenceComparables.md

 - [Google Maps](https://www.google.com/maps): An all-purpose mapping platform that can be used to find locations and routes nearly everywhere in the world.
 - [SmartGuide](https://www.smartguide.app/): Provides many audio tour guides by tracking your location and giving insights into places of interest.
 Also allows users to create their own guides and share them.
 - [Roadtrippers](https://roadtrippers.com/): Allows you to plan road trips, by creating routes and informing users about places of interest, gas station locations and food places.
-- [AllTrails](https://www.alltrails.com/): An app that allows users to connect to a database to discover outdoor acitivities, particularly hiking, biking, and running

 3. Outside class work: Time management